You know that feeling when you’ve built the “perfect” LinkedIn audience, but the results still fall flat?

 So we rebuilt from the ground up.

-Start with your own list, not LinkedIn’s
+Step 1 – Start with your own list, not LinkedIn’s

 That was the turning point.

-Enrich before you advertise
+Step 2 – Enrich before you advertise

-We went back and rebuilt everything ourselves using Clay and ChatGPT.
-After manually reviewing each company, our list dropped from 7,500 to 2,500: smaller, sharper, and genuinely aligned with our ideal client profile.
+After manually reviewing each company, our list dropped from 7,500 to 2,500.
+Smaller, sharper, and actually aligned with our ideal client profile.

-An account list is only as powerful as the context behind it.
-We enriched every record with data points that shaped our messaging, things like headcount, sub-industry, and location.
-Clay handled the structural data, ChatGPT identified non-ICP, and our team verified everything manually.
+We enriched every record with key data points, headcount, sub-industry, and location.
+Clay handled the structural data, ChatGPT helped flag non-ICP companies, and our team verified everything manually.

-Target humans, not job titles
+Step 3 – Target humans, not job titles

 Offers that match the mindset

 At the top of funnel, we rely heavily on founder-led thought leadership.
 Most of our awareness comes from organic posts shared directly by Ben and me.
-The tone is informal, curious, and occasionally funny , humour performs surprisingly well when everyone else is taking themselves too seriously.
+The tone is informal, curious, and occasionally funny; humour performs surprisingly well when everyone else is taking themselves too seriously.

 At the middle of funnel, we focus on social proof.
 Think client wins, testimonials, logo walls, and bite-sized stories that showcase what partnership with us feels like.
 These ads build familiarity and credibility.

-At the bottom of funnel, we’re about to launch our Free Growth Roadmap offer , delivered via InMail to warm and high-intent accounts.
+At the bottom of funnel, we’re about to launch our Free Growth Roadmap offer, delivered via InMail to warm and high-intent accounts.
 It’s a full walkthrough of what a data-driven growth plan looks like, the same audit process we use to assess potential clients before they sign.

-That combination , personality at the top, proof in the middle, and practicality at the bottom , is what turns clicks into conversations.
+That combination, personality at the top, proof in the middle, and practicality at the bottom, is what turns clicks into conversations.

 Patience over panic, play the long game.

-One of the biggest mindset shifts for us was understanding how long LinkedIn actually takes to pay back.
 Only about 5% of our market is in-market at any given time.
 That means our sales cycle from first touch to signed client often sits between six and twelve months.

 We track the usual metrics in-platform to guide creative decisions, CTR, CPM, CPC, cost per MQL, but our north stars are aCAC and opportunity creation.
 They’re what tell us whether the system is actually producing growth, not just engagement.